How to Find Beginning Inventory: Tips + Formula to Calculate

 1. Weighted average cost (WAC)

-Also known as the average cost method, this method of valuation is good for businesses who ship packages of similar sizes.
+Also known as the average cost method, this method of valuation is good for businesses that ship packages of similar sizes.
 The formula is as follows:

 2. Specific identification method